 If you can only accomplish one or two tasks, that’s fine.
 Congratulate yourself for every task or goal you complete, no matter how small.
 That will help improve your confidence and sense of motivation.

 5. Avoid negativity

-Whether it’s reading the news or surfing the internet, talking to people who leave you feeling drained and negative, or revisiting sad topics, they can all have an impact on your mood and motivation.
+Reading the news or surfing the internet, talking to people who leave you feeling drained and negative, or revisiting sad topics —these activities can all have an impact on your mood and motivation.
 Instead, focus on feelings of gratitude.
 Read uplifting content and surround yourself with positive people.

 6. Stick to a routine

-Write down your routine, stick it on the wall or somewhere you will see it, and use check marks when you have completed tasks.
+Write down your routine, stick it on the wall or somewhere you will see it, and use check marks when you’ve completed tasks.
 The sense of having accomplished daily tasks will promote a sense of well-being and inspire you to aim higher each day.

 You could also keep a journal as part of your routine.
 Journals are a good place to dispose of negative thoughts and make room for the positive.

-Choose positive relationships and encouraging people to socialize with and when you feel up for it, give volunteering a chance.
+Choose positive relationships, encourage people to socialize with you when you feel up for it, and give volunteering a chance.
 Helping someone in need will improve your mood and increase your motivation to get out of bed the next day.